SHORT-TERM BORROWINGS AND LONG-TERM DEBT

 |Debt Disclosure [Abstract]|

-The Revolving Credit Facility may be used to borrow funds in both U.S. dollar and certain non-U.S. dollar currencies, and has a $75.0 million letter of credit sublimit.
-The Revolving Credit Facility had $1.3 million of outstanding standby letters of credit issued on behalf of the Company as of September 2019, leaving $498.7 million available for borrowing against this facility.
-The Company expects to utilize the borrowing capacity under the Revolving Credit Facility from time to time to provide working capital and funds for general corporate purposes.
+The Amended Revolving Credit Facility may be used to borrow funds in both U.S. dollar and certain non-U.S. dollar currencies, and has a $75.0 million letter of credit sublimit.
+As of December 2022, the Company had no outstanding borrowings under the Amended Revolving Credit Facility and $12.1 million of outstanding standby letters of credit issued on behalf of the Company, leaving $487.9 million available for borrowing against this facility.

-Term Loan A had an outstanding principal amount of $700.0 million at September 2019 and is recorded net of unamortized debt issuance costs.
-Interest expense on this facility is recorded at an effective annual interest rate of 4.1%, including the amortization of debt issuance costs and the impact of the Company’s interest rate swap agreements.
+The Notes had an outstanding principal amount of $400.0 million at both December 2022 and December 2021, which is reported net of unamortized deferred financing costs.
+As of December 2022, interest expense on the Notes was being recorded at an effective annual interest rate of 4.3%, including the amortization of deferred financing costs.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.